Last Updated on

 Anytime a stranger comes up to you and asks a question as he approaches, or as you walk by, go on alert status.

 If you’re asked for the time, don’t look down at your watch or fumble in your pocket for your cell phone, where the time is kept.
-Instead, look directly and confidently at this person, step backwards or detour widely around him, and without breaking eye contact you can bring your watch to eye level and then give the person the time.
+Instead, look directly and confidently at this person, step backwards or detour widely around him, and without breaking eye contact you can bring your watch to eye level and then give the person the time (incidentally, check out our list of the best survival watches on the market).

 What a robber is trying to do is create a momentary distraction; if he can distract you for a moment it shows this robber that you’re not prepared for a robbery.
 However, by you stepping back and not breaking eye contact, while speaking assertively, you show this robber that you are prepared and have some street smarts.